aaryanharshith/ECLIPSE-Engine/README.md

-# ECLIPSE Engine 🪐
+# ECLIPSE Engine ⚛️

 Enter DNA-seq from your reactor filtrate.
 Instantly track contaminants and chlorite resistance.

-Built on the BLASTn API and accelerated with a novel search algorithm.
+Built on the BLASTn API and accelerated with a custom search algorithm.

-Built by Aaryan Harshith for POW.bio SOFe (2025)
+Made by Aaryan Harshith for POW.bio SOFe (2025)

 </br>